WainingForests/Universal-Toe-Beans/README.md

 IF testing proves I need decoupling capacitors I'll try and fit them, but it'll be likely that the underglow rgbs will have to be removed for tracing fitment.

-Diodes are 1N4007WS, in a Col2Row arrangement. (negative to R pad, positive to switch pad).
+Diodes are 1N4007WS (sod-323 package size), in a Col2Row arrangement. (negative to R pad, positive to switch pad).

 EC-11 pcbs;
 These will be updated but should work currently.